Troyal Garth Brooks

 - Bats Both, Throws Right

 - School Oklahoma State University

 Country singer Garth Brooks, a huge baseball fan, was signed by the San Diego Padres to a minor league contract on February 12, 1999 and invited to spring training.
 The corner infielder/corner outfielder went 1-for-22, an average of .045 and was used mostly as a pinch hitter and left fielder.
 His lone hit was a pinch-hit 2nd-inning single off Mike Sirotka on March 21st.
-Upon arriving at first base, he was greeted by a hug from White Sox first baseman Frank Thomas.
+Upon arriving at first base, he was greeted by a hug from Chicago White Sox first baseman Frank Thomas.
 He wore uniform number 77.

 Brooks had previously taken batting practice with the Seattle Mariners in 1998 while in town for a series of concerts.
 He also was in spring training with the New York Mets in 2000 (0-for-17, 4 walks) and the Kansas City Royals in 2004.
 With the Royals, he had at least one hit, a March 10th infield single off the Mariners' Mike Myers.
 "I was even more surprised than the pitcher," Brooks recounted.